spookyQubit/AdvancedLaneDetection/README.md

 The heart of the project, the entry point to the entire pipeline, is the process_image function implemented in [Process class](https://github.com/spookyQubit/AdvancedLaneDetection/blob/master/src/main.py).
 This is the function to which the VideoFileClip library passes each frame of the video.
 The final lane-detected image superimposed on the original image with the lane stats is shown below:
 ![alt text][image4]

+The video that this pipeline yields can be found [here](https://github.com/spookyQubit/AdvancedLaneDetection/blob/master/project_video.mp4).

 ---

 ###

 ### Conclusion

-The project was a great introduction to techniques used in computer vision specially for the purpose of lane detection.
-The pipeline performed really well on the project video.
-One thing which really helped was to keep track of previous lanes and smoothing the current lane based on previously seen ones.
-Also, it was
+The project was great in introducing me to computer vision techniques, especially in the area of lane detection.
+The pipeline performed well on the project video.
+Two things which really helped were: 1) having a sanity check to discard potentially incorrectly detected lanes 2) applying smooting by keeping track of the history of the lane statistics.
+If these two steps are not applied, the performance worsens drastically.

+There are many ways in which the project can still be improved.
+In particular, I perform a full window search for each image instead of using the information from previous images to detect lane boundaries.
+Implementing a history based lane detection can reduce the processing time.

 ###